ayroblu/collab-notes/README.md

 TODO
 ----
 ### MVP
-- seperate button to create comment into its own scoll section
+- creating file doesn't go to new file
+- loading page has double flash
 - race condition for undo decorations
   - if commented text no longer exists on page - hide them
-- changing left nav removes decorations
-- creating file doesn't go to new file
-- loading page has double flash
 - comments v2
   - on click if scroll required, scroll page to where comment actually is
   - notifications for when you have new comments / threads